Brimming with history, packed with culture, and a shopaholic's paradise, a trip to Manchester offers plenty to keep you entertained...

 One survivor from the industrial age in Manchester is the Manchester Ship Canal, which linked Liverpool and Manchester, enabling manufactured goods to be shipped out and raw materials to be shipped in much more quickly.
 You can take cruises down the canal today to Liverpool.
 The old Manchester Town Hall still stands in Albert Square.
 It was built in the Gothic-revival style and is considered to be one of the most noteworthy Victorian buildings in the country.
 Architecture enthusiasts should also visit Manchester Cathedral on Victoria Street.

 Other places to visit in Manchester include Market Street, the pedestrianised heart of the shopping area and Canal Street, which is the home of the gay community.
 The largest shopping mall is The Trafford Centre.
 Look out for the stunning Beetham Tower, which dominates the skyline.
 If you fancy an up-market night out you can take a ride up the tower to Cloud 23, a bar which offers stunning views of the city from the 23rd floor.
 It's currently Manchester's tallest building and England's tallest residential tower.
-Other city attractions include the Big Wheel in Exchange Square.
-A much-loved icon, the wheel will be returning when the 2012 Olympic Games are over, but whether it will be to the same location is yet to be decided.

 If Manchester is your base it's easy to get out of town, with easy access to Leeds, the Lake District, the Peak District, North Wales and the seaside resort of Blackpool.
 Manchester really is the gateway to the North.
 Manchester flights are extremely competitively priced, so you can easily have an inexpensive weekend break.